Plain English Breakdown

 - Referral

-- When someone directs a potential customer to another person or business for services, in this case, an insurance product.
+- When someone directs a customer or client to another person or business for services, in this case, an insurance product.

 Limits and Unknowns

-- The act does not specify how compensation can be structured other than it cannot be a sales commission or based on a sale.
+- The act does not specify how much compensation can be given for referrals.